 Who will act as executor?

-If you remarry after your divorce, any existing Will you have in place will be revoked altogether, unless you have expressly stated in the Will that you don't want this to happen.
-If you have made a Will “in contemplation of marriage” and have named the person you intend to marry, your Will won’t be revoked when you tie the knot.
-However, if there is no mention of the intended marriage in your Will then this will automatically be revoked when you wed.
+If you remarry, any existing will you have in place will be revoked altogether, unless you have expressly stated in the will that you don't want this to happen.
+If you have made a will “in contemplation of marriage” and have named the person you intend to marry, your will won’t be revoked when you tie the knot.
+However, if there is no mention of the intended marriage in your will then this will automatically be revoked when you get married.

 How can I prepare?